Generic fetcher¶

 Using fetched dependencies¶

-Hermeto downloads the files into the deps/generic/
+Hermeto downloads the files into the deps/generic/ subpath of the output

 directory.
-Files are named according to the filename
+Files are named according to the filename field if specified,

 otherwise derived from the URL.
 During your build, you would typically mount